kaushik88/kaushik88.github.io/_posts/2014-05-17-implicits-in-scala.md

 {% endhighlight %}

-Further Reading and Source Code— I’ve just touched the surface of implicits in Scala and there’s a lot more to it.
+*Further Reading and Source Code* — I’ve just touched the surface of implicits in Scala and there’s a lot more to it.
 Scala for the Impatient is a good book which would provide more information on this topic.
-Also, the source code for the examples described above can be found here.